Module 2.1 – Simple Random Test

 3. Run the Test

 a.
-While the test is running, watch and listen for the differences between a sine and random test.
+While the test is running, watch and listen for the differences between a sine test and a random test.
 Do you still observe a resonance?

 4. Create a Report